Dpurnima/PostgreSQL_PgAdmin_DockerImage/README.md

 ![ContainerIpAddress](https://github.com/Dpurnima/myRepo/blob/master/containerIpAddress.PNG)

-Now, It is successfully built and by opening the browser with the `host_IpAddress : port_number` will open up the pgAdmin Interface.
+Now, It is successfully built and by opening the browser with the `host_IpAddress : port_number` will open up the pgAdmin User Interface.

 ```
 http://localhost:5050
 ```
+> NOTE : We can also make use of Docker Ip address in the place of host_IpAddress in case of connecting a container with another container.